GravitoLtd/gravito-client-dotnet/README.md

 # Gravito Client Credentials Flow .Net Client
 Gravito's IdentityServer4 client for C#.Net

-A sample project which demonstrates how to connect to Gravito and get the access_token.
+A sample project which demonstrates how to connect to Gravito's Identity and get the `access_token`.

-Open and view the Project using the `.zip` file download or at our [GitHub Repository]
+Open and view the project using `.zip` file or download from our [GitHub Repository]

 ## Table of Contents
 - [Getting started](#getting-started)